Does Perfume Expire? Understanding The Shelf Life Of Your Scents

 How long does a bottle of perfume last if you use it every day?

-A standard 100 ml bottle of perfume, if used daily with an average of 3-4 sprays per day, will typically last between 8 to 11 months.
+A standard 100 ml bottle of perfume, if used daily with an average of 3-4 sprays per day, will typically last between 8 and 11 months.

 Increase the Life Span of Your Perfumes